sagemath/trac_to_gh/Issue 5980.md

 # Issue 5980: In sage-3.4.2.final on 32 bits there is a failure in prime_pi()

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5980

 Original creator: jsp